 - Breast, ovarian and endometrial cancer

 - High blood pressure, high cholesterol and heart disease

 Breastfeeding is the natural way to feed a baby, but it can pose challenges, especially for first-time mothers.
 Basic breastfeeding skills are best learned before childbirth.
 Expectant mothers are encouraged to attend a breastfeeding class at UM Shore Medical Center at Easton, talk to their OB/GYNs or midwives about what to expect and attend meetings of the Breastfeeding Support Group, also held at UM Shore Medical Center at Easton.

-For additional information about breastfeeding education or support opportunities, please contact lactation consultants Carol Leonard, RNC, IBCLC, RLC, or Karen Van Trieste, RNC, IBCLC at the Birthing Center, 410-822-1000, Ext.
+For additional information about breastfeeding education or support opportunities, please contact lactation consultant Carol Leonard, RNC, IBCLC, RLC at the Birthing Center, 410-822-1000, ext.
 5700 or 5535.

 - Craig's Pharmacy

 Hours: Monday – Saturday, 8 am - 6 pm